Good health in your 60s and beyond

 - Check yourself.
 Here are some simple health checks you can do yourself at home.

 - Visit your GP for regular check-ups and screenings and talk about any emotional concerns, anxiety, stress or depression you might be experiencing.

 - Screen for bowel cancer.
 Once you’re over 50, you should be screened every 2 years.
 Through the National Bowel Cancer Screening Program, many people 50 and over are automatically sent free FOBT kits.

 - Keep your weight and waist in check.
 Measure your waist and check your BMI to ensure you are at a healthy weight.

 - Visit the dentist every 6 to 12 months or as recommended by your dentist.
 Good oral care not only contributes to a great smile, it’s also good for your general health and wellbeing.
 If you are a Medibank member with extras cover you can get 100% back on your annual dental check-up, except x-rays, at a Members Choice dentist.

 - Get your hearing tested.
 Talk to your doctor if you need a referral.

 - Get the flu shot.
 An annual flu shot is recommended for people 65 years and over.

 - Get your eyes tested regularly.
-Our eyesight changes as we get older.
-An eye test is not just good for checking whether your glasses are up to date.
-It's also a vital check on the health of your eyes.
-An eye test can pick up eye diseases, such as glaucoma and cataracts, as well as general health problems, including diabetes and high blood pressure.
+As we get older, our eyesight changes.
+An eye test can check whether your glasses are up to date and detect the health of your eyes.
+Not only will it pick up on eye diseases such as glaucoma and cataracts, it can also look out for other health problems including diabetes and high blood pressure.
 If you have health insurance, check if you have optical cover.
 If you are a Medibank member, you’ll get 100% back up to your annual limit for prescription glasses, contacts and more at any recognised optical provider Australia wide.

 Does yours measure up?Read more